Southwest Airlines and Chase have a great portfolio of co-branded credit cards at a variety of “price points” (and by that I mean annual fees).

 Southwest Plus Card 25% Savings On Inflight Drinks & Wi-Fi

 The Southwest Plus Card offers 25% savings on inflight purchases of Wi-Fi and drinks.
 Simply pay with your card, and you’ll automatically receive a statement credit for that amount.

 Southwest Plus Card Purchase & Travel Coverage

 The Southwest Plus Card offers a variety of travel & purchase protection benefits, including:

-- Auto rental collision damage waiver coverage; it’s secondary within the US, and primary internationally
+- Auto rental collision damage waiver coverage; it’s secondary within the United States, and primary internationally

 - Baggage delay insurance, which can reimburse you up to $100 per day for three days when your bag is delayed by at least six hours